Why Use a Cast Iron Skillet?

 Enameled

-An enameled cast-iron skillet is just a regular cast iron pan with an enamel coating.
+An enameled cast-iron skillet is just a regular pan with an enamel coating.
 Cast iron is coated with enamel, which forms a useful protective coating on the surface of the skillet.

 1. Ready to use right out of the box